 85% of content marketers listed sales as the most important goal, while 80% listed lead generation.
 The engagement was the most important for 77% of asked marketers, and customer loyalty wasn’t too far behind, with 75%.
 Cross-selling was the most important for only 47% of marketers.

-2. Only 13% of customers said frequent interactions with a brand built their relationship.
+2. Various brand stats show that only 13% of customers said frequent interactions with a brand built their relationship.

 (Harvard Business Review)

 It’s another myth that the more you interact with customers, the more business you’ll have.
-According to brand stats, the key lies in shared values.
+The key lies in shared values.
 64% of customers in Harvard Business’s study indicated this as the precise reason they formed a relationship with a brand.

-3. 77% of customers don’t want a relationship with brands.
+3. A brand loyalty study reveals that 77% of customers don’t want a relationship with brands.

 (Harvard Business Review)